3nvi/gatsby-intl/packages/gatsby-plugin-intl/README.md

 ## Quick Start

-This plugin depends on `react-helmet` as a peer dependency
+This plugin depends on `react-helmet` & `minimatch` as a peer dependency

 ```
-npm i react-helmet gatsby-plugin-react-helmet @3nvi/gatsby-plugin-intl
+npm i react-helmet gatsby-plugin-react-helmet @3nvi/gatsby-plugin-intl minimatch
 ```

 and in your `gatsby-config.js`: